lkfink/CMQ/README.md

 We surveyed 5113 participants with representative samples (in terms of gender, age, and education) in 6 countries on 3 continents.

+The survey took place during the first lockdown of the COVID-19 pandemic, from mid-April through mid-May, 2020.

 Country | Number of Participants
 :-------------: | :-------------:
 France | 983